chetanya-sharma/chetanya-sharma/README.md

 - 👋 Hi, I’m @chetanya-sharma
 - 👀 I’m interested in ...
-CP, WebDev and CyberSec
+Quant Finance, Algorithmic Trading and Puzzles
 - 🌱 I’m currently learning ...
 WebDev and AppDev
 - 📫 How to reach me ...
 LinkedIN-https://www.linkedin.com/in/chetanya-sharma0/